 Minto Children’s Home is a non-profit organization that was formed in 2005 as a Non-Governmental Organization (NGO) with the aim of identifying, caring and supporting HIV/AIDS orphaned children within the Coast Region.

 There is a dire need for the home to have our own facility as we have been shifting residence due to renting costs.
-Currently putting up at a 3-bed roomed house which is barely enough to cater for the growing number of children which currently stands at 26 girls.
+Currently putting up at a 3-bed roomed house which is barely enough to cater for the growing number of children.

 The founder lives on site with the children and is supported by three staff members who have been volunteering.
 She has a son and four grandchildren.